Articles

 The gospel according to Simeon was one of confident expectation and anticipation.
 Charles Spurgeon said, “His devotion was not that of a blind devotee.
 He had eyes of expectation, he was expecting the Messiah to come, who was “the consolation of Israel.”

 Now we know in full what Simeon could only hope for in part.
 The consolation of Israel has come.
-He didn’t remain a helpless babe, but lived a perfect sinless life, paid for our sins on the cross, and conquered death by rising from the dead.
-His life, death, and resurrection is our comfort in this life, and our confident expectation for the next.
+He didn’t remain a helpless babe but lived a perfect, sinless life, paid for our sins on the cross, and conquered death by rising from the dead.
+His life, death, and resurrection are our comfort in this life and our confident expectation for the next.

 Now there was a man in Jerusalem, whose name was Simeon, and this man was righteous and devout, waiting for the consolation of Israel, and the Holy Spirit was upon him.
 Luke 2:25

-God help us to be a faithful remnant, waiting in confident expectation of his next coming and inviting others to know the Comforter too.
+God help us be a faithful remnant, expecting his next coming and inviting others to know the Comforter.

 Because he came and is coming again,